madnight/blog/source/_posts/github-mirror.md

 ---

 # Motivation
 Many big repositories are not hosted on Github, but do have a official mirror like linux[^1], git[^2] or ghc[^3].
-The purpose of these mirrors is to provide an easy access (lower the barrier) to these repositories.
-However there are repositories that do not offer a official mirror.
-Therefore follow this short article to offer an easy access to these repositories as well.
+The purpose of these mirrors is to provide an easy access (lower the barrier) to repositories that are not hosted on Github.
+There are many repositories that do not offer a official mirror.
+Follow this short article, if you want to know how to create a mirror, to provide an easy access to external repositories as well.

 # Clone